ETHZ-RobotX/SuperMegaBot/docs/additional-software/HowToUseNodeManager.md

 </p>

 ## Synchronization of both ROS masters
 Node Manager synchronizes all the ROS topics and ROS services, but unfortunately not ROS parameters.
-To share the ROS parameters between both masters, go to the Parameter tab and load all parameters (symbol with small blue arrow).
-Then select which parameters need to be shared and export them to the second ROS Master by pressing the big blue arrow pointing to the right.
-Marked with blue in the image above.
+To share the ROS parameters between both masters, go to the Parameter tab (marked with blue in the image above).
+Firstly, load all parameters from the chosen ROS master (marked with blue in the below image).
+Then select which parameters need to be shared and export them to the second ROS Master by pressing the big blue arrow (marked with green).

 # Troubleshooting
   - You get an exception on access the remote host: Exception: ssh connection to REMOTE_HOST failed: not a valid RSA private key file.
 Generate an SSH key file with e.g. `ssh-keygen -p -m PEM -f ~/.ssh/id_rsa`